To use kdesrc-build, you should have a file in your home directory called

 options to match your wants, and also change the list of modules you want to

-The default settings should actually already be appropriate to perform a KDE build.
+The default settings should be appropriate to perform a KDE build.
 Some settings that you may wish to alter include:

-kdedir, which changes the destination directory that KDE is installed to.
+kdedir, which changes the destination directory that your KDE software is installed to.
 This defaults to

 ~/kde, which is a single-user installation.

-You will probably want to select different modules to build, which is described in the section called “Selecting modules to build”.
+You may want to select different modules to build, which is described in the section called “Selecting modules to build”.